Department of Chemistry and Biochemistry

 The department fosters innovative research programs that expand knowledge through discovery and development, actively contribute to the broader scientific community, and address critical global needs.
 We are committed to the professional development and mentoring of a diverse and inclusive community of faculty, staff, and students.

-Students are encouraged to actively engage in undergraduate research, and to work as laboratory instructors and supplemental instructors for lower division courses.
+Students are encouraged to actively engage in undergraduate research, and to work as laboratory instructors, learning assistants, and supplemental instructors for lower division courses.
 Students may also participate in internships and research programs both on and off campus, particularly during the summer.

 Students seeking a B.S. major in Chemistry begin their studies taking foundation courses in chemistry, physics and mathematics.
 After completion of the foundation courses, students take advanced courses and laboratories in physical chemistry, analytical chemistry, inorganic chemistry and organic chemistry.
 A minor is required for this degree.
-(Chemistry majors are not allowed to choose a Minor in Biochemistry.)
+(Chemistry majors are not allowed to double major in Biochemistry or choose a Minor in Biochemistry.)

 Qualified chemistry or biochemistry majors completing their junior year of chemistry courses who plan to pursue advanced studies have the opportunity to complete both B.S. and M.S. degrees with one additional year of course work and research after receipt of a B.S. degree.
 Students must be active in undergraduate research prior to their senior year to be eligible for the program.